Grazfather/AnkiAIUtils/README.md

 - actually there's no need to store the "Done" tags because all important info is stored in the field
 - use xml formatting for the examples
     - make use of <thinking> tags too
-- make it installable with a setup.py on pypi
-- add images to illustrate the benefits of using each
-- do a unique class that could be used to unify all those codes
-    - arguments:
-        - name (to differentiate each children: for example "illustrator")
-        - string_format (can be overloaded)
-        - in the init, check that indeed there is a version attribute
-- use toml instead of json, it allows setting comments too
 - tell user how much time each answer took
 -
 - ### Mnemonics Creator